10 Tips to Make Your Phone Photos Amazing

 #9: Double (or Triple!)
 Your Exposures In-App

-Apps like DXP (iPhone, free & paid versions available) and PhotoForge2 (iPhone, $1.99) can help you get the job done quickly & beautifully.
+An app like DXP (iPhone, free & paid versions available) can help you get the job done quickly & beautifully.

 There are many apps that combine images, and you’ll find that they usually have many “blending modes” to choose from (overlay, multiply, soft light, etc…) We think it’s best to experiment while you work!